blefo/FSRLearning/README.md

 - Integer:
   - Number of states visited.

-## Existing methods
+## Methods

-- Compare the performance of the FSRLearning library with RFE from Sickit-Learn :
+- Compare the performance of the FSRLearning library with RFE from Sickit-Learn:

 ```python
 fsrl_obj.compare_with_benchmark(X, y, results, RandomForestClassifier(n_jobs = -1))
 ```
 Returns some comparisons and plot a graph with the metric for each set of features selected.
 It is useful for parameters tuning.

-- Get the evolution of the number of the visited states for the first time and the already visited states :
+- Get the evolution of the number of the visited states for the first time and the already visited states:

 ```python
 fsrl_obj.get_plot_ratio_exploration()
 ```
 Returns a plot.
 It is useful to get an overview of how the graph is browse and to tune the epsilon parameter (exploration parameter).

-- Get an overview of the relative impact of each feature on the model :
+- Get an overview of the relative impact of each feature on the model:

 ```python
 fsrl_obj.get_feature_strength(results)